xpepper/agentic-tdd/README.md

 --- Cycle 1 ---
 Tester: Analyzing kata requirements and writing a new failing test...
 Supervisor: Tester agent completed.
 New test fails as expected: True
+Supervisor: Committed test changes: test: add failing test for cycle 1
 Implementer: Implementing code to make tests pass...
 Supervisor: Implementer agent completed.
 All tests pass: True
+Supervisor: Committed implement changes: feat: implement code to pass test in cycle 1
 Refactorer: Analyzing code for potential improvements...
 Supervisor: Refactorer agent completed.
 All tests still pass: True
-Supervisor: Committed changes: Cycle 1: TDD iteration completed
+Supervisor: Committed refactor changes: refactor: improve code quality after cycle 1
 Supervisor: Completed cycle 1

 Agentic TDD completed: Supervisor agent completed 1 cycles
 ```

-The resulting codebase in the work directory will contain implementation files and tests with meaningful names based on the kata content, along with a git history showing the TDD progression.
+The resulting codebase in the work directory will contain implementation files and tests with meaningful names based on the kata content, along with a git history showing the TDD progression with conventional commit messages:
+- `test: add failing test for cycle X` - When the Tester agent adds new tests
+- `feat: implement code to pass test in cycle X` - When the Implementer agent implements functionality
+- `refactor: improve code quality after cycle X` - When the Refactorer agent improves the code

 ## Architecture